 • (5%) Home Affordability: A score created by comparing average home listing prices to median incomes in the area.

-• (2.5%) Home Appreciation Rates: Properties change in value over the past year, as per Zillow.
+• (2.5%) Home Appreciation Rates: Properties’ value has changed over the past year, according to Zillow.

 • Housing Demand

-o (5%) Average Hotness Rank (Over the Last 12 Months): The specified zip codes hotness rank, compared to all other zip codes in the US, as per Realtor.com.
+o (5%) Average Hotness Rank (Over the Last 12 Months): The specified zip code hotness rank, compared to all other zip codes in the US, as per Realtor.com.

 o (2.5%) Average Days on Market: The median number of days property listings spend on the market, as per Realtor.com.